wyvern8/akamai-nginx/README.md

 The 'setValueMap' function can be used to pass in values such as origin hostnames to be translated from the PAPI json values to hostnames that work in the context of the simulator.

+Note that the valueMap mechanism is for *config build time* replacements.
+If you are using the Akamai variables functionality in your property, you can use the valueMap to swap out the variables before runtime, and any remaining variables will be dynamically evaluated as they would be on the Akamai network.

+The supported Akamai variables features are:
+- variable replacement in criteria and behaviors
+- the **matchVariable** criteria
+- the **setVariable** behavior (with support for the basic transforms)

-In addition you can create a file 'valueMap.local.json' in the root of the app that will be used to the map.
-The js map is also converted to a lua map 'valueMap' which can be used in behaviors either directly or via the mapValue function which handles nil values.
+To populate the valueMap, you can either call the 'setValueMap' function as mentioned, or create a file 'valueMap.local.json' in the root of the app, and this will be used to build the map.

+This js map is also converted to a lua map 'valueMap' which can be used in behaviors either directly or via the mapValue function which handles nil values.

-**Examples:**
+#### Examples
 - converting 'localhost' to the host header value expected by origin virtualhosting
 - converting a PAPI json origin hostname to a localhost/other site instance

-**Sample valueMap.local.json**
+#### Sample valueMap.local.json
 ```
 [
   [